 Business Requirements Document - Examples

-In this chapter, we present several business needs and examples of how they might be described in the business requirements document.
+In this chapter, we present several business needs and examples of how they might be described in a Business Requirements Document.

 Example #1

-Business need: There is a new regulatory requirement AA24, which we need to be compliant with.
+Business need: There is a new regulatory requirement, AA24, which we must comply with.

-Current state: Since it is a new requirement, it needs to be implemented from scratch.
-The only thing which has been partly implemented, is customer due diligence - for the purpose of another regulatory requirement, gathering permanent residency from all new customers during customer onboarding is currently in the development.
+Current state: Since this is a brand-new requirement, it must be implemented from scratch.
+The only element partly implemented is customer due diligence—for the purpose of another regulatory requirement, gathering permanent residency data from all new customers during onboarding is currently in development.

-Business goals and objectives: The AA24 must be implemented to the full extent by the end of November 2018.
+Business goals and objectives: AA24 must be implemented to its full extent by the end of November 2018.

 Success criteria

-• The bank will be compliant with the regulatory requirement in the required extent and in the required deadlines
+- The bank will comply with the regulatory requirement to the required extent and within the required deadlines.

 Constraints and Restrictions

-• Due to the deadline in November 2018, everything needs to be ready by the end of August as the last production release of systems is in August.
-Another release is in December, which is too late.
+- Due to the November 2018 deadline, everything needs to be ready by the end of August because the final production release for the systems is in August.
+The next release is in December, which is too late.

 Assumptions

-• If everything goes according to the plan, the process of customer due diligence will be implemented in the Q3/2018, so there will be enough time to merge this process with the AA24 implementation
+- If everything goes according to plan, the customer due diligence process will be implemented in Q3 2018, leaving enough time to merge this process with the AA24 implementation.

-• The final version of the regulatory requirement will not differ in big extent from the current version, which will form the baseline for the AA24 implementation
+- The final version of the regulatory requirement will not differ significantly from the current version, which forms the baseline for the AA24 implementation.

-• The customer due diligence process is going to be implemented within the project called CDD2018.
-This generates an assumption for the project to deliver the process in time and the related risk of not delivering it.
+- The customer due diligence process is being implemented within a project called CDD2018.
+This creates an assumption that the project will deliver the process on time, along with the related risk of non-delivery.

 Business Risks

-• The project CDD2018 will not implement the customer due diligence process in time or in quality the AA24 requires
+- The CDD2018 project may not implement the customer due diligence process on time or to the quality required by AA24.

-• Impact: This risk has a high impact.
-Without having this process in place, the organization will not be compliant with AA24 which may cause sanctions from regulator
+- Impact: High impact.
+Without this process in place, the organization will not comply with AA24, which could lead to sanctions from the regulator.

-• Risk avoidance: The status of CDD2018 needs to be checked regularly by the team implementing AA24 to assure that the process is implemented in the form AA24 requires.
-Regular status meetings need to be organized to ensure that everything goes according to the plan, and the deadlines are feasible.
+- Risk avoidance: The status of CDD2018 must be checked regularly by the AA24 implementation team to ensure the process matches AA24 requirements.
+Regular status meetings must be organized to confirm that everything stays on track and deadlines remain feasible.

-• The final version of the regulatory requirement will differ significantly from the present one.
-To implement the requirement in time, the implementation must start before the final requirement version is released.
-This introduces a risk of additional rework if significant changes occur during the implementation.
+- The final version of the regulatory requirement might differ significantly from the current one.
+To implement the requirement on time, implementation must start before the final version is released.
+This introduces a risk of additional rework if significant changes occur late in the process.

-• Risk avoidance: The only thing which could be done is attending the regular meetings organized by the regulator and updating plans accordingly
+- Risk avoidance: The only viable approach is to attend regular meetings organized by the regulator and update plans accordingly.

-• Regularly check customers for possible conflicts between their tax residency and permanent residency
+- Regularly check customers for potential conflicts between their tax residency and permanent residency

 Example #2

-Business need: Template management is complicated and error-prone because there is no single place to store document templates - they are spread across multiple places and systems.
+Business need: Template management is complicated and error-prone because there is no single repository for document templates—they are spread across multiple locations and systems.

 Business goals and objectives

-• To have a single place where all types of templates will be stored
+- To establish a single repository where all types of templates are stored

-• To automate the current manual templates review and approval processes
+- To automate current manual template review and approval processes

-Success criteria: Solution meeting the described goals will be considered successful.
-No specific budget or deadline requirements are known.
+Success criteria: A solution meeting the described goals will be considered successful.
+No specific budget or deadline requirements are currently set.

 Constraints and Restrictions